HL7/davinci-dtr/input/pagecontent/confexpectations.md

 Additional conformance expectations specific to this guide are as follows:

-### Conformance to this IG
+### Conformance to this Implementation Guide
-In order to conform to this implementation guide, in addition to adhering to any relevant 'SHALL' statements, a system **SHALL** conform to at least one of the appropriate CapabilityStatements listed here:
+§In order to conform to this implementation guide, in addition to adhering to any relevant 'SHALL' statements, a system **SHALL** conform to at least one of the appropriate CapabilityStatements listed here:§

 * **Light DTR EHR** (for [US Core 3.1.1](CapabilityStatement-light-dtr-ehr-311.html) / [US Core 6.1/7.0](CapabilityStatement-light-dtr-ehr-700.html))
 * **Full DTR EHR** (for [US Core 3.1.1](CapabilityStatement-full-dtr-ehr-311.html) / [US Core 6.1/7.0](CapabilityStatement-full-dtr-ehr-700.html))